rozbb/draft-waict-transparency/waict-apis.md

 1. Computes the new resource hash `rh'` from `value`
 1. Updates the entry's `resource_hash` to `rh'`
 1. Increments the entry's `chain_size`
+1. Sets `last_modified` set to the current Unix time in seconds `t`
-1. Updates the entry's `chain_hash` by computing the new chain hash with respect to the new entry
+1. Updates `chain_hash` by computing the new chain hash with respect to the new entry
 1. Appends a `TreeEvent` struct to its sequence of tree events, with `domain` set to the given domain, `asset_hosts` set to have enum type `unchanged`, `new_resource_hash` set to `rh'`, and `timestamp` set to `t`.
 1. Computes a new prefix root given the new leaf
 1. Computes an inclusion proof of the leaf in the new prefix tree